rantahar/introduction-to-mpi/_episodes/09-testing_parallel.md

 >{: .language-bash}
 > and run the resulting binary.
 >
-> The program will run our little test and produce some statistics about the tests overall.
+> The program will run our little test and produce some statistics about it.
 >
 {: .prereq .foldable}